 An air conditioner’s cycle is how long it takes from the moment it’s turned on until it matches the desired temperature on your thermostat.
 At that point, it shuts off.

-When you have a Megatron of a unit, your home will cool down really fast, causing the AC to shut off quickly.
+When you have an oversized AC unit, your home will cool down too fast, causing the AC to shut off quickly.
 You would think this is a good thing, but it isn’t, as it creates a lot of stress on your unit.

-To test if your AC is short-cycling, start by observing how long your system takes to cool to your set temperature on a hot day.
-You can do this by setting the temperature lower on the thermostat, then listening for how long the system runs until it reaches that temperature and shuts off.
-As a baseline, 15 to 20 minutes is good; if your AC only runs for a few minutes before it reaches the set temperature and shuts off, it could indicate that your unit is too big.
+To test if your AC is short-cycling, start by observing how long it takes to reach your set temperature on a hot day.
+You can do this by setting the thermostat to a lower temperature, then monitoring how long the system runs until it reaches that temperature and shuts off.
+As a baseline, 15 to 20 minutes is good; if your AC runs for only a few minutes before reaching the set temperature and shuts off, it could indicate your unit is oversized.

 2. Your Home is Humid

 Air conditioners work by absorbing hot air from your home.
 When this happens, condensation from the humidity drips from the AC coils into a drip pan.
-Once this pan is full of water, it is drained outside through condensate drain lines.
+Once the pan is full of water, it is drained to the outside through condensate drain lines.

-If your AC is too big, it will cool down your home too quickly, and the cycle will shut off before the drip pan is full.
-A less than full drip pan will not drain, which will cause that water to evaporate and recirculate inside your house, making it feel humid.
+If your AC is too big, it will cool your home too quickly, and the cycle will shut off before the drip pan is full.
+A less than full drip pan will not drain, causing water to evaporate and recirculate inside your house, making it feel humid.

 3. High Energy Bills